manuelruder/fast-artistic-videos/README.md

 - `-reliable_map_min_filter`: Width of minimum filter applied to the reliable map such that artefacts near motion boundaries are removed.
 (Default: `7`)

 **Model options**:
 - `-arch`: String specifying the architecture to use.
 Architectures are specified as comma-separated strings.
-The architecture used in the paper is
+The architecture used in the original paper by Johnson et al. is
   `c9s1-32,d64,d128,R128,R128,R128,R128,R128,u64,u32,c9s1-3`.
+However, we achieved better results with `c9s1-32,d64,d128,R128,R128,R128,R128,R128,U2,c3s1-64,U2,c9s1-3`.
 All internal convolutional layers are followed by a ReLU and either batch normalization or instance normalization.
   - `cXsY-Z`: A convolutional layer with a kernel size of `X`, a stride of `Y`, and `Z` filters.
   - `dX`: A downsampling convolutional layer with `X` filters, 3x3 kernels, and stride 2.
   - `RX`: A residual block with two convolutional layers and `X` filters per layer.